Memotech-Bill/PicoBB/README.md

   * SERIAL_DEV=0 for no serial devices.
   * SERIAL_DEV=1 (default) for one serial device, the one not used for the console.
   * SERIAL_DEV=2 for two serial devices.
 This should only be used if the console is USB only.
+* CYW43=...
+For Pico W builds (Note: BOARD=pico_w or another board using a Pico W must be specified):
+  * CYW43=GPIO for support of Pico W GPIOs only (including onboard LED).
+  * CYW43=POLL for network support requiring periodic polling.
+This option reduces the memory available to BASIC.
+  * CYW43=BACKGROUND for network support with automatic (background) polling.
+This option reduces the memory available to BASIC.

-Running make without any options pruduces a build for a bare Pico with:
+Running make without any options produces a build for a bare Pico with:

 * Console on both USB and default UART (pins 0 & 1)
 * Storage on Pico flash
-* No sound
+* Enhanced sound using the second core.
 * One serial device using UART 1

 If you have a VGA Demo board, and want a console build with SD card storage, then the following